project-defiant/fetchensembl/README.md

-# Fetch ensembl variant information from the Ensembl REST API based on rsIDs
+# Fetch variant information from the Ensembl REST API based on rsIDs

 This repository contains the R script `fetch_variants_from_rsids.R`, which fetches variant information from the Ensembl REST API using a list of rsIDs.